Fixed rates and floors

 - Interest coverage: the potentially lower interest payments under the capped loan make the borrower better placed to meet interest obligations.

-Fee income: The lender may potentially earn more fee income via the capped loan than it would otherwise earn via the underlying fixed rate loan.
+Fee income: The lender may potentially earn more fee income via the capped rate loan or capped rate mortgage than it would otherwise earn via the underlying fixed rate loan.
 The additional fee income could be in the form of a percentage of the floor premium, potential extra spread income via the floor, or both.

 Flexibility: The floor premium can be paid upfront, in instalments, or a blend of the two.
 The amount of premium can be adjusted upwards or downwards by selecting a higher or lower strike rate, as can be viewed on the capped loan table.